 Don’t be a Copycat

 Don’t adopt someone else’s fursona as your own.
 It is considered furdentity theft to take someone else’s fursona or simply alter its appearance in any way to make it your own.
 The most common forms of furdentity theft include using a different set of colors on the same fursona.

 You should never dehead in public or remove your head costume.
 In cases of emergency or if you feel like passing out from the heat, there are typically headless rooms at furcons equipped with ventilation and cold water.

-That’s the only place where you are allowed to get your head off, chill off, then re-enter the world once you’re good to go.
+That’s the only place where you are allowed to get your head off, chill off, and then re-enter the world once you’re good to go.
 The thrill of a fursuit performance stems from the fact that its wearer gets to live out an elaborate dream.
 When you randomly remove your head costume, the “fourth wall” is broken, and you are no longer able to pretend to be a furry.

 Have a Handler Around

 A handler is highly recommended unless you have extensive fursuiting expertise.
-Your handler is there to make sure you don’t bump into anything, don’t fall down any steps, and don’t have to deal with any unwanted physical contact (such as hugs, kisses, or tugs) from strangers.
+Your handler is there to make sure you don’t bump into anything, don’t fall any steps, and don’t have to deal with any unwanted physical contact (such as hugs, kisses, or tugs) from strangers.